m3d3l1n3/llm-in-simulated-environment/README.md

 This directory contains the Node.js application that connects a Large Language Model (or a deterministic heuristic engine) to a Minecraft 1.20.4 survival server via `mineflayer`.

+This should be a given, but Minecraft with local server is also needed in order to be able to run these bot configurations.
+For stability purposes my chosen version was 1.20.4 Java Edition

 ## Quick Start

 ```bash